Really? Soda Companies Would Really Do That?

 These included the American Diabetes Association and the Diabetes Research Foundation.

-Kinda crazy when you realize there's a proven connection between soda consumption and diabetes.
+Kinda crazy when you realize there's a proven connection between soda consumption and blood sugar fluctuations.

 Even crazier?
 How they actually managed to find out the kind of information they did.